hyperledger/fabric/docs/source/glossary.rst

 Leading Peer
 ------------

-Each Member_ can own multiple peers on each channel that it subscribes to.
-One of these peers is serves as the leading peer for the channel, in order to communicate with the network ordering service on behalf of the member.
-The ordering service "delivers" blocks to the leading peer(s) on a channel, who then distribute them to other peers within the same member cluster.
+Each Organization_ can own multiple peers on each channel that it subscribes to.
+One of these peers serves as the leading peer for the channel, in order to communicate with the network ordering service on behalf of the organization.
+The ordering service "delivers" blocks to the leading peer(s) on a channel, who then distribute them to other peers within the same org cluster.

 .. _Ledger: